adamtow/geocuts/docs/English.md

 >With Cronios 1.2.1 or higher, you can set a cron job’s Repeat Interval like you can with location triggers.
 So while you can have GeoCuts’ cron job evaluate every 5 minutes, you can set it to run every 30 minutes from the last successful run.
 Configure the Repeat Interval within GeoCuts cron job entry in Cronios.

+Here are use cases for frequent and infrequent check intervals:

+- **Frequent**: You are going out for a walk or run and want your location triggers to be called as you move through your route.
+You’ll want GeoCuts to check frequently like every two minutes.
+You will also want to have your iPhone unlocked to avoid the lock detection prompt.
+Place a cover over the screen to prevent accidental presses while it’s in your pocket.
+- **Less Frequent**: You know you will be at a location for hours at a time.
+Set GeoCuts to check on a less frequent interval like every 30 minutes or hourly.
+- **Manual**: You create location-based Reminders for your location triggers and will trigger GeoCuts manually each time you are notified.

+***

 <span id="helper"></span>
-### GeoCuts Helper
+## GeoCuts Helper
-The GeoCuts Helper shortcut does two things:
+The GeoCuts Helper shortcut does one of three things when launched:

 1. Creates new location triggers in GeoCuts from the iOS Share sheet.
 2. Calls the `Run Once` function of GeoCuts.
+3. Calls the `Run Once` function of GeoCuts and exits if called from Cronios or WatchCuts.

 ![GeoCuts Helper creates new location triggers from the iOS Share sheet.](https://adamtow.github.io/geocuts/images/geocuts-helper.png)

 To install GeoCuts Helper, follow these steps:

-1. Tap `Settings…` from the GeoCuts Home screen.
+1. Tap **Settings** from the GeoCuts Home screen.
-2. Tap `Install GeoCuts Helper Shortcut…`.
+2. Tap **Install GeoCuts Helper Shortcut**.
-3. Tap `Open` or `Tap to Install GeoCuts Helpers`.
+3. Tap **Open** or **Tap to Install GeoCuts Helper**.

 ![Installing the GeoCuts Helper shortcut.](https://adamtow.github.io/geocuts/images/geocuts-helper-install.png)

-#### Using GeoCuts Helper from the iOS Share Sheet
+### Using GeoCuts Helper from the iOS Share Sheet
 You can use GeoCuts Helper from the iOS Share sheet to create new location triggers.
 Try it using:

 - Photos that you have taken with your iPhone.